Can I Invoice a Company as an Individual?

 Since freelancers enjoy the freedom to work with any client from any corner of the world, it is essential to learn international invoicing laws.
 Every country has its invoicing regulations.

-For example: If you have clients in the European Union then it’s mandatory to display all the services offered, VAT number and charge VAT.
-For Australian based clients Goods and Services Tax (GST) will be charged on all goods and services provided.
+For example: If you have clients in the European Union then it’s mandatory to display all the services offered, VAT number, and charge VAT.
+For Australian-based clients Goods and Services Tax (GST) will be charged on all goods and services provided.
 Even in Canada, GST is charged but only on the goods that come under the level of sales minimums.

 How to invoice a company as a freelancer?